pravinyo/website/_posts/2026-09-06-data-ai-architectures.md

 ## Why This Post Exists in the AI-Assisted Development Series

-The first two posts in this module were about structuring code that an AI agent helps you write.
-This post closes the loop: it's about structuring the *AI components themselves* — the pipelines, retrieval systems, and agents you're now building as first-class parts of your architecture, using everything the earlier posts established.
+The [previous post](/posts/architecture-intro/) was about structuring code that an AI agent helps you write.
+This post closes the loop: it's about structuring the *AI components themselves* — the pipelines, retrieval systems, and agents you're now building as first-class parts of your architecture, using everything that post established.

 That closing of the loop matters for a specific reason: an LLM call is the least deterministic, hardest-to-test unit you will ever add to a system, and it is exactly the kind of component an AI coding agent will, left to its own devices, wire up as a "magic function" — call the model, get a string back, hope for the best.
 No contract, no logging of what went in or came out, no visibility into whether the retrieved context was any good.